 - Instruction Language

-- Undeclared offers a common first semester; students are required to declare a major at the start of Semester 3.
-Those wishing to pursue co-op should select a major when applying to BEng.
+- Undeclared offers a common first semester; students are required to declare a major at the start of semester 3.
+Those wishing to pursue co-op should select a specific major when first applying to BEng.

 - 1 additional 4U/M course

 You will be required to present evidence of English proficiency if:

 - your primary or first language is not English and

 - you have had less than 4 years of full-time secondary school or postsecondary study, demonstrating satisfactory academic progress, in an English-language school system.